d99kris/nchat/README.md

 - Telegram secret chats
 - Voice / video calls

+Additionally, WhatsApp is only supported on macOS and glibc-based Linux systems.
+Thus, it is not supported on musl-based operating systems, such as Alpine Linux.
+See [issue #204](https://github.com/d99kris/nchat/issues/204) for technical details on this limitation.

 Roadmap
 -------
 There is currently no concrete roadmap for further feature development of